0xack13/chad/README.md

 * Dynamic typing with optional static typing
 * Remote code execution using URLs
 * Security features such as explicit filesystem and networking permissions
-* Specify entry function to the interpreter
+* Specify entry function to the interpreter-compiler
 * Scripts can be interpreted directly
 * Scripts can be compiled to binary executables
 * Detailed error reporting
 * Standard library for networking, and frequently used utilities
-* Very tiny interpreter, as small as 400KB
 * Variadic functions
-* External files, modules and libraries
+* Import external files, modules and libraries
 * Chad files end with `.chad` extension

 ## Quick start